mikeeheler/dle-keygen/README.md

 for Win32 but it just felt more correct to compile it in the same context that the program would run in.

-## Future Work

-I want to make the website look like a 90s BBS.

 [lookup-table]: FILES/RNGTABLE.TXT